 4. They’re built tough

-A hardy dog, the Kangals lifespan numbers 12 to 15 years.
+A hardy dog, as mentioned in the first paragraph the Kangals lifespan numbers 13 to 15 years.
 Just be sure to provide this dog with the physical and mental stimulation it needs.
 It’s a big dog that enjoys time outdoors to stretch those long legs in a wide, open environment.

 Check out this video that showcases the Kangal’s impressive size and power.